 Learn from patient safety events service

-Data provided by a user to NHS Improvement through LFPSE is defined as “Input Data”.
-By agreeing these terms and conditions, users license NHS Improvement to use Input Data for the performance of its statutory patient safety functions, which includes for the purposes of LFPSE.
-Users must ensure that they own or otherwise have an appropriate licence to share Input Data with NHS Improvement before submitting the data through LFPSE.
-NHS Improvement may share Input Data which has been anonymised, aggregated or otherwise transformed by NHS Improvement with third parties and in accordance with data sharing agreements which NHS Improvement will put in place before any such data sharing or otherwise in accordance with any relevant laws requiring disclosure to a third party.
+Data provided by a user to NHS England through the LFPSE service is defined as “Input Data”.
+By agreeing these terms and conditions, users license NHS England to use Input Data for the performance of its statutory patient safety functions, which includes for the purposes of the LFPSE service.
+Users must ensure that they own or otherwise have an appropriate licence to share Input Data with NHS England before submitting the data through the LFPSE service.

-Data which NHS Improvement generates from the analysis of Input Data through LFPSE is defined as “Output Data”.
-Output Data will be owned by NHS Improvement and NHS Improvement will publish the Output Data.
-NHS Improvement may share Output Data with users and third parties.
-Output Data shared or published by NHS Improvement will be in aggregated and anonymised form.
+Data which NHS England generates from the analysis of Input Data through the LFPSE service is defined as “Output Data”.
+Output Data will be owned by NHS England and NHS England will publish the Output Data.
+NHS England may share Output Data with users and third parties.
+Output Data shared or published by NHS England will be in aggregated and anonymised form.

-- not share Output Data with any third parties without the written prior approval of NHS Improvement.
+- Not share Output Data with any third parties without the written prior approval of NHS England.

 - Keep account details safe – users must keep their access username and password confidential and must not allow any other individual to access the data using their access credentials.